ecmwf/datacube-spec/readme.md

 ## Datacube Properties

 There are many intepretations of a datacube.
 For the purposes of this specification we define the following characteristics as intrinsic to datacubes.
-It is helpful to describe these properties by example, so consider this **path** in a datacube designed for meteorological data:
+It is helpful to describe these properties by example, so consider this **identifier** in a datacube designed for meteorological data:

 ```json
 {